kayden-dev/itinerary-generator/itinerary-project/README.md

 ## Running the Postman Suites

 1. Import `postman/Itinerary Generation.postman_collection.json`.
-2. Import the updated local environment `postman/Itinerary Generation - Local.postman_environment.json`.
-   - `baseUrl` already points at `http://127.0.0.1:54321/functions/v1`.
-   - Update the `anonKey` variable if JWT verification is enabled.
-Otherwise leave it as `CHANGE_ME`.
-3. Open the **Collection Runner**, select the entire **Itinerary Generation** collection, and attach any of the JSON data files.
+2. Open the **Collection Runner** `Ctrl+Shift+R`, select the entire **Itinerary Generation** collection, and attach any of the JSON data files.
 Each run executes the same set of requests; the dataset you choose just determines which scenarios those requests evaluate.
 Re-run the collection with other files to exercise different angles.

 | Data file                    | Primary focus area                              | Related request coverage                                          |
 | ---------------------------- | ----------------------------------------------- | ----------------------------------------------------------------- |